cwang9208/vsphere/deepdive.md

 ![](fig14.png "Isolated versus Partitioned")

 When the master stops receiving network heartbeats from a slave, it will check for host "liveness" for the next 15 seconds.
 Before the host is declared failed, the master will validate if it has actually failed or not by doing additional liveness checks.
 First, the master will validate if the host is still heartbeating to the datastore.
 Second, the master will ping the management IP address of the host.
 If both are negative, the host will be declared Failed.
-This doesn’t necessarily mean the host has PSOD’ed; it could be the network is unavailable, including the storage network, which would make this host Isolated from an administrator’s perspective but Failed from an HA perspective.
+This doesn't necessarily mean the host has PSOD'ed; it could be the network is unavailable, including the storage network, which would make this host Isolated from an administrator's perspective but Failed from an HA perspective.

 # Restarting Virtual Machines
 ## Isolation Response and Detection
 Today there are two isolation responses: "Power off", and "Shut down".
 In previous versions (pre vSphere 6.0) there was also an isolation response called "leave powered on", this has been renamed to "disabled" as "leave powered on" means that there is no response to an isolation event.

 The isolation response features answers the question, "what should a host do with the virtual machines it manages when it detects that it is isolated from the network?"
-Let’s discuss these three options more in-depth:
+Let's discuss these three options more in-depth:

 * Disabled (default) – When isolation occurs on the host, the state of the virtual machines remains unchanged.
 * Power off – When isolation occurs, all virtual machines are powered off.
 It is a hard stop, or to put it bluntly, the "virtual" power cable of the virtual machine will be pulled out!